brydinh/CEG-4110/README.md

 <b>App SETUP:</b>

--Copy the apk from the bin folder (provided by PILOT deliverable) onto USB and you should be good
+-Copy the APK from the bin folder (provided by PILOT deliverable) onto USB and you should be good

 If you want to save your drawings you MUST first grant app permissions for storage.